Whether you know it or not, your workers are beginning to wonder who of their clients will be generous enough to give them an end-of-the-year bonus.

 2. Bonuses increase passion for the company

-Most employees decide to work for a particular client or employer because they see a future for the company and they are intrigued by what the business offers.
+Most workers decide to work for a particular client because they see a future for the company and they are intrigued by what the business offers.

 After a year of working towards the goals of the company, workers become more attached to what could happen next and they begin to feel responsible for certain results that they have control over.